joshg6796/bowling-game/README.md

 After inputting a bowling move, a table will be displayed in the command line with the scoreboard.
 The scoreboard is in markup table format so you can directly copy and paste it into a markup editor and visualize the scoreboard as a table.

 ## Architecture
-Inplemented bowling game using Java MVC Architecture.
+Implemented bowling game using Java MVC Architecture.